 Because Endpoint Agents are deployed on workstations that may frequently be offline, and because the network address, location and other characteristics of the host can change, test assignment is dynamically performed.
 Whenever an Endpoint Agent checks in with ThousandEyes, the criteria of each Endpoint Agent Label is compared to the Agent's information, such as network and geographic location.
 If the Agent matches a Label, any test configured with that Label is assigned to the Agent, up to a maximum of 3 tests.

-To create a new Endpoint Agent Label, head to the Endpoint Agents tab (2) of the Settings > Labels page (1), and click on the Add New Label button (3) as shown in the figure below:
+To create a new Endpoint Agent Label, head to the Agent Labels tab, under the Agent Settings page, and click on the Add New Label button:

-Per Figure 2, Enter the Label Name (1), select the Label Color (2) and use the Filter (3) setting to select the criteria that will determine which Endpoint Agents run a test with this Label.
-The following filters are available:
+Enter the Label Name (1), select the Label Color (2) and use the Filter (3) setting to select the criteria that will determine which Endpoint Agents run a test with this Label.
+If multiple filters are selected, the Endpoint Agent must match all criteria (logical AND) in order to be assigned this Label.

-On the right side of the dialog, there is an graph showing the number of matching Endpoint Agents in the last 24 hours (4) which can be refreshed with a click (5).
-Once you're satisfied with the Label configuration, the final click on the Add New Label button (6) will conclude the Label creation process.
+On the right side of the dialog, there is an graph showing the number of Endpoint Agents matching the filter criteria in the last 24 hours (4).
+The graph can be refreshed with a click (5).
+Once you're satisfied with the Label configuration, click on the Add New Label button (6) to complete the Label creation process.

 Once the Endpoint Agent Label has been configured, proceed to the test creation.